Poplar - Populus: Planting, Growing and Care

 Populus alba – Populus nigra – Populus canescens

 Poplars grow very quickly.
 These trees have therefore been widely planted along roads, canals, or as windbreaks.
 Poplars do not live very long: an average of 60 years.
 However, the Black Poplar (Populus nigra) can live for several hundred years.
-The rapid growth of poplars is sometimes a drawback: the wood is soft and breaks easily in the wind.
+The rapid growth of poplars can sometimes be a drawback: the wood is soft and breaks easily in the wind.
 Never stay near a poplar during a storm! (and, if possible, avoid trees when it’s very windy!).

 Like willows, poplars are dioecious species.
 This means there are distinct male and female individuals.
 The flowers appear as pendulous catkins in spring before the leaves.
-The male catkins are flexible with reddish stamens.
+The male flowers are flexible with reddish stamens.
 The female catkins are stiffer.
 The pollen from the catkins is slightly allergenic for sensitive individuals.

 The medicinal use of poplar is very ancient.
 The bark was used to combat fever.
 The buds and leaves were known for their diuretic and anti-rheumatic properties.

-Poplars tolerate air pollution very well.
+Poplars tolerate atmospheric pollution very well.

 Our most beautiful varieties